Wellington Region: History

 The Māori who originally settled the region knew it as Te Upoko o te Ika a Māui, meaning "the head of Māui's fish".
 Legend recounts that Kupe discovered and explored the region in about the tenth century.

 The region was settled by Europeans in 1839 by the New Zealand Company.
 Wellington became the capital of Wellington Province upon the creation of the province in 1853, until the Abolition of the Provinces Act came into force on 1 Nov 1876.
 Wellington became capital of New Zealand in 1865, the third capital after Russell and Auckland.

 Geography

 The region occupies the southern tip of the North Island, bounded to the west, south and east by the sea.
 To the west lies the Tasman Sea and to the east the Pacific Ocean, the two seas joined by the narrow and turbulent Cook Strait, which is 28 km wide at its narrowest point, between Cape Terawhiti and Perano Head in the Marlborough Sounds.

-The region covers 8049.44 km2, and extends north to Ōtaki and almost to Eketahuna in the east.
+The region covers 8049.44 km2, and extends north to Ōtaki and almost to Eketāhuna in the east.

 Physically and topologically the region has four areas running roughly parallel along a northeast–southwest axis: